Tapati was first held in 1969 and was called Semana de Rapa Nui. At that time, it was a summer festival featuring singing, dancing and a small parade.

 Tapati dancer (image courtesy of Charles Love)

-For information on booking a tour for the 2014 Tapati Festival, please click on the link below:
+For information on booking a tour with Far Horizons Archaeological & Cultural Trips for the 2015 Tapati Festival, please click on the link below:

 Easter Island Tapati Festival Tour Information